 After a brief stop in California, we made our way to Mexico and travelled coast to coast from Sayulita in the west to the Yucatan in the east, and we then spent Christmas in Cuba with my parents.

-We wanted to get married in Italy, in European summer and decided to just go for it and do it this year.
-During our Italian road trip in 2018 Enrico had taken me to a gorgeous place in Valdobiaddene, (where Prosecco is made), called Osteria Senz’osta, and I was keen to have the wedding there.
-Unfortunately it wasn’t really set up for weddings, so we decided to look for something similar in the same area, not far from his family home.
+We wanted to get married in Italy, in the European summer and decided to just go for it and do it this year.
+During our Italian road trip in 2018, Enrico had taken me to a gorgeous place in Valdobiaddene, (where Prosecco is made), called Osteria Senz’osta, and I was keen to have the wedding there.
+Unfortunately, it wasn’t really set up for weddings, so we decided to look for something similar in the same area, not far from his family home.

 It was a bit of a challenge planning a wedding from the other side of the world in only 8 months, especially when I don’t speak Italian very well!
 But luckily our families were a huge help, visiting venues for us, trying the food and helping us with the logistics for the big day.